Learn Why It’s Important to Add DMARC Records for Your Business Domain

 Example: v=DMARC1; p=none; rua=mailto :email@example.com

 DMARC allows email receivers to authenticate an incoming email address to verify if they are genuine or fake.
 The authentication result helps to take different actions like delivering, blocking, or sending them to the junk folder.
 This feature makes it easier for Internet Service Providers (ISPs) to identify threats like spammers or malicious actors and prevent customers from being bombarded with a huge number of malicious, fake, or spam emails.
-It will allow users to receive greater transparency in their place of business.
-One can use websites such as Cpanel, GoDaddy, Cloudflare, and Microsoft Office 365 to add and set up DMARC.
+It will allow users to receive greater transparency for their businesses.
+One can use websites such as Cpanel, GoDaddy, Cloudflare, and Microsoft Office 365 to add and set up DMARC for your company.

 Why Should You Adopt the DMARC System?

-There are multiple benefits of adopting the DMARC system.
+There are multiple benefits of adopting the DMARC system for your web site.
 Here are a few benefits of implementing DMARC:

 - Reliability: Having an official DMARC txt record allows an organization to publish its list of approved parties.
 This action prevents unwanted and malicious parties from sending unauthorized emails from the organization’s domain.